VLoing/UnLoc/README.md

 Clamp 3D models are available here: [[clamp.stl]](http://imagine.enpc.fr/~loingvi/unloc/clamp.stl)[[clamp.3ds]](http://imagine.enpc.fr/~loingvi/unloc/clamp.3ds)[[clamp.obj]](http://imagine.enpc.fr/~loingvi/unloc/clamp.obj)

 ## Test
-The programming language used is Lua with the Torch framework.
+The programming language is Lua with the Torch framework.

 You can test these trained models on the UnLoc dataset.
 For example, for coarse estimation on the 'lab' dataset, put 'model_coarse_estimation.t7' file in the same folder as the test code and launch: